 Here at Shouse Law Group, we have decades of combined experience winning substantial money damages for workers who were fired, passed over for promotions, or otherwise mistreated due to their age.

-Age discrimination is taking an adverse employment action against a person 40 years old or older.1 Similar to race and gender, being 40 or older is a protected characteristic.2
+Age discrimination is taking an adverse employment action against a person 40 years old or older.1 Similar to race and gender, being 40 or older is a protected characteristic in California.2

 California’s Fair Employment and Housing Act (FEHA) prohibits age discrimination by employers with five or more employees.
 FEHA also prohibits age-based workplace harassment by employers of any size.3